DMGT-TECH/the-usher-democlient/README.md

 ## Configuring your own Auth0 Tenant

-Suppose you were going to deploy this application (client and resource server, respectively) to Glitch.
-You could use Auth0 as an identity provider.
+You can use this application with Auth0 as an identity provider, even if running and developing locally.

 1. Set up a client Auth0 Application, e.g., called something like *TheUsher Client Application* with the following parameters:

 * Settings
   * Native Application
-  * Callbacks: https://my-theusher-client.glitch.me/ (or wherever you are hosting the app; could be http://localhost:8000)
+  * Callbacks: https://my-theusher-client.glitch.me/ (or wherever you are hosting the app; could be `http://localhost:8000`)
   * Web Origins: https://my-theusher-client.glitch.me ( """ )
   * CORS: https://my-theusher-client.glitch.me ( """ ; **NOTE: just the host domain, no URL paths**.)
 * Connections: Username-Password-Authentication / Database On.